MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/provisioned-throughput-onboarding.md

 :::image type="content" source="../media/how-to/provisioned-onboarding/capacity-calculator.png" alt-text="Screenshot of the capacity calculator" lightbox="../media/how-to/provisioned-onboarding/capacity-calculator.png":::

 > [!NOTE]
-> The capacity calculator provides an estimate based on simple input criteria.
+> The capacity calculators provide an estimate based on simple input criteria.
 The most accurate way to determine your capacity is to benchmark a deployment with a representational workload for your use case.

 ## Understanding the Provisioned Throughput Purchase Model